DeltaRig/Angular/02AngularFundamentals.list.authors/README.md

 - *How would you apply "glyphicon-star" class to an element if "isFavorite" is true?*

-I create a component to star.
+I create a component to favorite.

 - What access modifier do we use for methods that are internal to a class and should not be visible from the outside?